 Contents declaration on the packaging

+For consumer products the ingredients shall be written on the packaging.
 If the detergent or cleaning product contains any of the following substances in concentrations of over 0.2 percent, this must be stated on the packaging (see Annex VII to the Regulation):

 Fact sheet for medical staff